Social Assessment is great for improving employee performance, particularly soft skills.

 A drawback of peer-to-peer feedback is the difficulty employees can have in soliciting a meaningful critique—especially if peers are concerned about how their feedback might be received and possibly damaging peer relationships.
 Focusing on how feedback should be structured and building a culture of trust where negative feedback can be received in the interest of growth are ways to improve the quality of peer critique.

 Managers are usually required to provide feedback to their employees to help improve their performance and support them in accomplishing their career goals.
-Employees value manager feedback because it typically ties directly to how their performance is perceived and evaluated by the organization.
+Employees value manager feedback because it typically ties directly to how their performance is perceived and evaluated by the organisation.
 Manager feedback is often provided in the context of an evaluation or assessment, and because of this, it carries an assumed impact that other types of feedback don’t carry.

 Managers may or may not be experts in the areas where they provide feedback to employees.
-Because of the implied impact of manager feedback, organizations should be clear and explicit about when manager feedback is being used for evaluation or just shared in the interest of performance improvement.
+Because of the implied impact of manager feedback, organisations should be clear and explicit about when manager feedback is being used for evaluation, or just shared in the interest of performance improvement.
 For instances when a manager isn’t an expert for a particular skill area, it should be determined if the manager is the best person to provide feedback, or if an expert should be found to provide the feedback instead.

 Feedback, especially when it comes from the right person at the right time, can help employees improve their performance and build skills and expertise faster.
 One way to ensure that feedback is having the desired effect is to make sure that the person receiving feedback knows what the expectations are for their performance—what good looks like.
 A good approach is to structure feedback so that it aligns with performance expectations, what they call a rubric in education.